 In a shop or plant where the operation is confined to a small area, practically all grievances are settled right on the job.
 Communication is excellent.
 All levels of the work force and the supervisory staff are engaged in a productive process and usually know the problems, rules, and practices, which are peculiar to the operation.
-Rarely does a grievance go beyond the job or plant level. ing conditions, and immense geography call for a different structure and approach to the operation of the grievance procedure.
+Rarely does a grievance go beyond the job or plant level.

+On the PG&E system, the change the agreement if the Similarly, if it is dropped at problem is much different.
+Mul- question is of sufficient impor- this level, it should have been ing conditions, and immense geography call for a different structure and approach to the operation of the grievance procedure.
 Here, unlike a straight line of process up from the bench level to the shop committee and thence to executive decision at one location, we find a pyramid with most of California as its base and San Francisco at its apex.
 Of course, the Shop Steward and the immediate supervisor are the base and most important part of our process.
-When the parties have a difference on the job, they talk it clear and it is resolved right on be utilized. the spot.
+When the parties have a difference on the job, they talk it over.
+Perhaps the situation is of a grievance procedure are to clear and it is resolved right on be utilized. the spot.
 Should they have need, the contract is consulted.
 First, it must be ascertained if the situation is covered and secondly, if the language clearly decides the issue.
-Should the situation not be covered, the Steward and the lems of grievance handling last what may have been an answered question elsewhere.